exoplatform/exo-documentation/docs/GettingStarted.rst

 |image239|

-You only have to set the name of the automatically created folder, then enter to register the action.
+You just have to set the name for the automatically created folder, and then press enter to validate the action.

 |image240|